-The first noticeable stage of this viral syndrome is “primary HIV infection.”
-This stage is also called acute retroviral syndrome (ARS) or acute HIV infection.
-HIV at this stage is notorious for causing flu-like symptoms in infected individuals.
-It may be possible for someone in this stage to pass off their symptoms as being caused by a severe flu rather than HIV.
-Fever is the most common sign.
-Other symptoms include:
+The first noticeable stage is primary HIV infection.
+This stage is also called acute retroviral syndrome (ARS), or acute HIV infection.
+Because HIV infection at this stage usually causes flu-like symptoms, it’s possible for someone in this stage to think their symptoms are due to a severe flu rather than HIV.
+Fever is the most common symptom.

-According to the Centers for Disease Control and Prevention (CDC), primary HIV infection symptoms may show up two to four weeks after initial exposure.
+According to the Centers for Disease Control and Prevention (CDC), primary HIV symptoms may show up two to four weeks after initial exposure.
 Symptoms can continue for up to several weeks.
-However, some patients may only exhibit the signs for a few days.
-In a dangerous combination, patients with early HIV, though sometimes showing no symptoms, are very contagious.
-This is attributed to the fast, unrestrained viral replication in the early weeks of infection.
+However, some people may exhibit the symptoms only for a few days.

-ARS is common once a person is infected with HIV.
+ARS is common once a person has HIV.
 Still, this isn’t the case for everyone.
-Some infected patients carry HIV for years before knowing they have it.
-According to AIDS.gov, signs of HIV may not even appear for a decade or longer.
+Some people have HIV for years before they know they have it.
+According to HIV.gov, symptoms of HIV may not appear for a decade or longer.
 This doesn’t mean that cases of HIV without symptoms are less serious.
 Also, a person who doesn’t experience symptoms could still transmit HIV to others.

 Symptoms in early HIV tend to appear if the rate of cell destruction is high.
-Not having symptoms can mean that not as many CD4 cells, a type of white blood cell, are killed early on in the disease as other infected individuals.
+Not having symptoms can mean that not as many CD4 cells, a type of white blood cell, are killed early on in the disease.
 Even though a person has no symptoms, they still have the virus.
 That’s why regular HIV testing is critical to prevent transmission.
 It’s also important to understand the difference between a CD4 count and a viral load.

 - severe chills and night sweats